Penny is a creative twentysomething working as a junior copywriter.

 What is a Customer Persona?

 A concept turned into common practice by OgilvyOne Worldwide, personas developed as a result of the proposed need for strategic customer segmentation on behalf of brands.
-A professor of integrated marketing, Angus Jenkins believed that understanding the larger population as individual communities could help brands in developing a keener sense of targeting and positioning.
+Angus Jenkins, a professor of integrated marketing, believed that understanding the larger population as individual communities could help brands in developing a keener sense of targeting and positioning.

 By understanding customers on a more individualized basis, brands could breathe life into their customers.
 Using commonalities in demographics, values, and characteristics, customer personas could provide a better framework for identifying connection points between buyers and brand identity.